 Role of operation

 Almost 60% of systems were simultaneous in their role of operation, totaling 29 systems.
-Eighteen were sequential, being five sequential-selectors (Lee et al. 2018, Yang et al. 2020, Fan et al. 2015, Ko et al. 2020 and Long et al. 2012) and two sequential-switching systems (Li et al. 2018 and Yu et al. 2017), as shown in Figure BB.
+Eighteen were sequential, including five sequential-selectors (Lee et al. 2018, Yang et al. 2020, Fan et al. 2015, Ko et al. 2020 and Long et al. 2012) and two sequential-switching systems (Li et al. 2018 and Yu et al. 2017), as shown in Figure BB.

 Mode of operation

 Most experiments relied on cues, using the synchronous mode of operation.
 Ten had asynchronous modalities, where the participant could self-pace his selections.
 Zhang et al. (2019) was the only experiment to utlize both synchronous and asynchronous.
-Due to its multi-intput nature, Zhang and colleagues allowed the EOG and EMG to operate asynchronously, and when switched to EEG mode, the system would alternate to synchronous.
+Due to its multi-intput nature, Zhang and colleagues allowed the EOG and EMG to operate asynchronously, and when switched to EEG mode, the system alternated to synchronous.

 Task Categories

 It is very common in the BCI field to have systems that only test the paradigm and its classification without any application.
 For the selected hBCI, 38.3% of systems did not control any device or external task.
 The most common application was for spellers with thirteen systems attempting to improve its performance.
-Six articles controlled devices with displacement such as drones, wheelchairs and other vehicles (physical or simulated).
+Six articles controlled devices that were displaced such as drones, wheelchairs and other vehicles (physical or simulated).
 Four implemented cursors or games, four controlled robotic devices and two developed home automation systems.

+The user interaction indicated which tools were offered so that the user could have more reliable communication with the hBCI.
+It had a greater impact on the efficiency of the system.

 Things about kids to pay attention to: